-While students should use courses and independent studies to explore a range of disciplines and fields, they should also build their program of study toward preparing for their major and minor field(s) of the qualifying examination.
+While students should use seminars, courses, and directed research to explore a range of disciplines and fields, they should also build their program of study toward preparing for their major and minor field of the qualifying examination.
 Generally, students should think of their major field as defining their primary teaching and research expertise.
 In their preparation, students may choose to emphasize certain historical periods, methods, or materials within the field.
 However, every student should engage that field comprehensively and critically, ultimately mastering both its content and the debates and practices that give it shape.
 Minor fields are defined as unified, but often interdisciplinary explorations of periods, themes, issues, methods, and practices that complement and develop the major field.
-At least one minor field may not be in the same general discipline as the major field.
+The minor field may not be in the same general discipline as the major field.